10 best Amelia alternatives for WordPress in 2026

 Why are people leaving Amelia?

-The most common qualitative reasons we observed in Reddit r/Wordpress discussions, Trustpilot 1-star reviews, and our own user feedback: (1) December 2025 v9.0 update broke Stripe and email notifications for many installs, causing the Trustpilot drop from 3.9 to 3.6; (2) support response times reported as 24+ hours on some 1-star reviews; (3) annual subscription compounding at scale (Starter $49/yr × 5 years = $245).
+The most common qualitative reasons we observed in Reddit r/Wordpress discussions, Trustpilot 1-star reviews, and our own user feedback: (1) December 2025 v9.0 update broke Stripe and email notifications for many installs, causing the Trustpilot drop from 3.9 to 3.6; (2) support response times reported as 24+ hours on some 1-star reviews; (3) annual subscription compounding at scale (Starter $49/yr × 5 years = $245, compared with Bookly Pro lifetime at $99 promo / $129 regular).
 These don’t apply to every Amelia user — many remain happy — but they are the recurring themes.

 Is Bookly cheaper than Amelia long-term?